adriandgr/onzo.ca/_portfolio/2015/cal-heatmap.md

 **CalHeatMap( work )** <br />
 *Ported javascript module* <br />
 2015

+> "Now it is only by labour that thought can be made healthy, <br />
+> and only by thought that labour can be made happy" <br />
+> ~John Ruskin

 This is an ongoing live project in which the artist will document his productivity on a calendar heatmap.
 The code is adapted from Kamisama's original [Cal-heatmap](http://kamisama.github.io/cal-heatmap/) javascript module.